 It might be a cluster of lava-spewing rocks in the middle of the biggest ocean on Earth, but everyone knows Hawaii.
 It’s super famous – and a pretty amazing place to visit.
 From lush jungles and even lusher coastlines to long, languorous beaches and jagged volcanic landscapes, it’s a destination for chill-seekers as much as adventure-heads.

 That in mind, let’s be clear – Hawaii is a chain of islands with unparalleled natural beauty and the added caveat of some very pricey accommodation to match.

-That is exactly why I wrote this guide to the best hostels in Hawaii 2020!
+That is exactly why I wrote this guide to the best hostels in Hawaii 2024!
 This guide is your key to exploring the gorgeous Hawaiian Islands on a budget…

-And there’s a lot to explore: multi-coloured sands (ever heard of a green-sand beach?), a slew of national parks, and the Hawaiian culture itself.
+And there’s a lot to explore: multi-colored sands (ever heard of a green-sand beach?), a slew of national parks, and the Hawaiian culture itself.
 And for added excitement it’s all spread across different islands – channel your inner 19th-century explorer and go for it.

 Obviously, Hawaii attracts a lot of different visitors.
 There are luxury resorts, boutique hotels, all sorts of guesthouses and homestays, but the humble hostel is something you wouldn’t really expect in Hawaii, right?
 Well, actually there’s a fair few of ’em.
 So we’re gonna guide you through some of the best hostels in Hawaii – how’s that sound?

 So…?
 Where ya gonna stay?
 Let’s find out…